 St Mary’s Church (A) Rotherhithe Google maps 2013

-First Cousins and both children of master mariners, Edward Goldsmith (1836-1883) and Elizabeth Rachel Day (1847-1914 ) were born in London and baptised at St Mary’s Church, Rotherhithe, known as the Mayflower Church, one decade apart.
+First cousins and both children of master mariners, Edward Goldsmith (1836-1883) and Elizabeth Rachel Day (1847-1914 ) were born in London and baptised at St Mary’s Church, Rotherhithe, known as the Mayflower Church, one decade apart.
 Elizabeth Rachel Day arrived in Hobart Tasmania as an infant, where her sister Mary Sophia was born in 1853, and married professional photographer Thomas J. Nevin at Kangaroo Valley, Hobart on 12 July 1871.
-Edward Goldsmith made several voyages to Tasmania with his father Captain Edward Goldsmith, attended the Governor’s Levee there in 1855, went to Trinity College Cambridge in 1857, married, became a surgeon, managed his father’s estates in Kent and died young at Rochester, UK, just 46 yrs old.
+Edward Goldsmith made several voyages to Tasmania with his father Captain Edward Goldsmith, attended the Hutchins School there in 1850 and the Governor’s Levee in 1855, went to Trinity College Cambridge in 1857, became a surgeon, married in 1870, managed his father’s estates in Kent and died young at Rochester, UK, in 1883, just 46 yrs old.

 - Edward Goldsmith (b.
 Rotherhithe 12 December 1836 – d.
 Rochester UK 8 May 1883)